Authored by the expert who managed and guided the team behind the Peru Property Pack

 So, is now a good time?

-The strongest signal is that Peru's price-to-rent ratio sits around 17, which translates to a gross rental yield of about 6%, suggesting prices are not overheated compared to what properties actually earn.
+The strongest signal is that the BCRP price-to-rent ratio for Lima apartments sits around 17, implying a gross rental yield of about 6%, which is not the reading of an overheated or bubble market.

 Is it smart to buy now in Peru, or should I wait as of 2026?